 An overview of the major categories of abnormal behavior, including clinical description and classification, as well as recent research on etiology and approaches to treatment.
-Prerequisites: PSYC 130 or PSYC 140 and 141; PSYC 366.
+Prerequisites: PSYC 271 and 272 (or permission of instructor); PSYC 366.

 PSYC 493 - PSYCHOLOGY PRACTICUM (1-3; 3)